davidderaedt/CC-Extension-Builder-for-Brackets/README.md

 In the dialog, fill the form (which should be self explanatory), and choose `Create Extension`.

-You can then launch the target application, open your extension from the `Extensions` menu, and start developping.
+You can then launch the target application, open your extension from the `Extensions` menu.

+Back in your code editor, edit some HTML, like the `<h1>Hello World</h1>` tag, and save.
+Now, in your target application extension panel, click refresh to see it update.

+To communicate with the target application, edit the ExtendScript code in the `jsx/hostscript.jsx` file.

+##FAQ

+###How to use ExtendScript to communicate with applications?

+Creating scripts for CC applications is related yet separated from creating panels.
+While you can perfectly use Brackets / Edge Code to edit such files, support is fairly basic for now.

+To author ExtendScript files in a full featured Adobe official development environment, use *ExtendScript Toolkit CC*, which is included in the creative cloud.
+It includes help files and debugging tools.

+###Where is my extension?

+Extensions are located at `~/Library/Application\ Support/Adobe/CEPServiceManager4/extensions/`, whatever the target application.

+###How to uninstall those extensions?

+To uninstall them, simply delete the extension directory corresponding to the extension ID.
+Note that Extension Manager CC will not "see" your extensions.

+###Can I use Live Preview?

+Brackets' *live preview* will not work in the context of a CC application.

+The default panel includes a "Refresh panel" button so that you don't have to relaunch your extension or target application.

+It also includes a "Show dev tools" button to open the Chrome developer tools.

+###Can I customize the default extension template?

 You can customize the default template from this extension source code, which you can see from the `Help > Show extension folder` menu.

-###Live preview support

-Brackets' *live preview* and *live development* will not work in the context of the target application.

-Of course, you can still develop the extension panel in your browser to use live preview before testing in the target application.

-The default panel includes a "refresh panel" button so that you don't have to relaunch your extension or target application.

-It also includes a "debug" button to open the Chrome developer tools.
+The template is located in the `ccext-template` directory.

+###How can I distribute my extensions?

+Extensions will only work on your session, you cannot simply copy/paste the extension folder to other users' systems.

+To distribute them, you need to create ZXP packages for use with Extension Manager CC.
+Creating such packages is not supported at this time.

+###Is this an official Adobe product?

+This Brackets extension is not an official Adobe product and is absolutely not supported by Adobe.
+The author just happens to be an Adobe employee.

+###Are there other alternatives?

+If you want the power of a full IDE, you can use the Eclipse based [Extension Builder 3](http://labs.adobe.com/technologies/extensionbuilder3/), which is an official Adobe product.

+If you prefer working with command lines, use the [Creative Cloud Extensions CLI](https://github.com/davidderaedt/CCEXTCLI).